L3DEVIL/VphonegagaInject/README.md

 ![](https://i.imgur.com/ohp0zk1.png)

 In this case, the path to main activity was `com.funcube.loa.MainActivity`.
-I would navigate to `(decompiled game)/smali/com/funcube/loa/` and you will see **MainActivity.smali**.
+We would navigate to `(decompiled game)/smali/com/funcube/loa/` and you will see **MainActivity.smali**.
 If the game have multi dex, find out which smali folder has the main activity, it should be in one of these folders.

 Open the main acitivity's smali file, search for OnCreate method and paste this code inside (change the package name if you had changed it)
 ```